DanielSmith/MediaShishKebab/README.md

 ```

 ### Getting Started

-*For an extensive writeup on how to deploy this on Digital Ocean, mLab, and SendGrid, see my Medium article TK*

 Once the client and server sides are running, you will see a mostly empty page at http://localhost:8080/